Penfolds Grange: 1990s

 The 1990 vintage of Grange attracted a great amount of interest after Wine Spectator Magazine named it their 'Wine of the Year' in 1995.
-The name "Hermitage" was dropped from the label with the 1990 vintage, following objections by the European Union authorities to the use of a French place-name; no third-country wine entering EU may carry a geographical name recognized by European wine officials.
+The name "Hermitage" was dropped from the label with the 1990 vintage, following objections by the European Union authorities to the use of a French place-name; no third-country wine entering EU may carry a geographical name recognised by European wine officials.

 In 1991 and in 2000, Duval was named Red Winemaker of the Year at the International Wine Challenge in London.
 Each of these awards were conferred during Duval's period as custodian of Grange.

 Duval also oversaw the 'White Grange' project at Penfolds.
 This project was intended to produce a white wine that would equal the quality and reputation of Grange.
 The resultant wine, Penfolds Yattarna, was first released with the 1995 vintage.

 2000s

 In 2002, Peter Gago assumed custodianship of Penfolds Grange as the replacement Chief Winemaker for the outgoing John Duval.
 During the ensuing years Gago has overseen a number of highly acclaimed Grange vintages, including 2008.

 The 2008 vintage of Grange was awarded 'perfect' 100-point ratings from two influential American wine reviewers, "Wine Spectator". and "Wine Advocate".
 With these accolades this vintage became the first 'New World' wine to receive 100 points from both reviewers.